 Solid Hardwood Frames

 Most commercially available wood grain frames use a thin layer of veneer or simulated grain that’s been printed, embossed and colored in a factory so that the wood of the frame itself can be chosen for economy rather than for its appearance.
-We build our in-house solid hardwood frames to allow you to choose the wood species for its color and grain and the size and shape we mill them to.
-We join them raw then sand and/or carve the frame to create perfectly true corners and strengthen them with matching or contrasting splines.
-Only then do we apply stain and finish for a truly custom frame with enduring construction and design.
+I build my in-house solid hardwood frames to allow you to choose the wood species for its color and grain in the size and shape I mill them to.
+I join them raw then sand and/or carve the frame to create perfectly true corners and strengthen them with matching or contrasting splines.
+Only then do I apply stain and finish for a truly custom frame with enduring construction and design.

-The Renaissance popularized oil paintings on panels and canvas, allowing the rising merchant classes of Europe to purchase secular pictures for their homes.
-Significantly, the frames produced for them were produced in an age in which the arts were still unified, before painting and sculpture became “Art” and all the other arts mere “crafts.”
+The Renaissance popularized oil paintings on panels and canvas, creating a market that allowed the rising merchant classes of Europe to purchase secular pictures for their homes.
+Significantly, their frames were produced in an age in which the arts were still unified, before painting and sculpture became “Art” and all the other arts mere “crafts.”
 Because these frames had been made by the same craftsmen who provided furniture and architectural fittings for homes and public buildings, they blended effortlessly—and helped pictures blend effortlessly—with their setting.
-Simple and self effacing, yet expressive of an infinite variety of shapes and patterns, and always reflecting the craftsman’s natural affection for the beauty of the wood itself, these early frames exemplified the Arts and Crafts ideal of art as an integral aspect of everyday life, not the isolated and precious trophy of the wealthy.
+Simple and self effacing, yet expressive of an infinite variety of shapes and pattern and always reflecting the craftsman’s natural affection for the beauty of the wood itself, these early frames exemplified the Arts and Crafts ideal of art as an integral aspect of everyday life, not the isolated and precious trophy of the wealthy.

 This great revival of framing in hardwoods like oak enjoyed at the end of the 19th century was also thanks to the wide availability of quarter-sawn timber.
 The public embraced the effect of a subtly-shaped dark hardwood frame designed to protect and enhance, not show off and sell, the picture.
 As a type, the hardwood frame—made to connect art to life, not isolate it—served primarily the home, not the exhibition hall, museum or commercial gallery.
 Reform-minded artists also recognized that the irregular grain suited the brushwork and often the rustic or natural subject matter of their paintings.